Piyush987/Data-Quality-Checks/README.md

 # Data-Quality-Checks
-Inludes basic, intermediate and advanced data quality checks with many matching busines rules
+Inludes basic, intermediate and advanced data quality checks with matching busines rules

 Basic checks that don't require aggregation or joins like:
 - Not Empty